What causes chest pain and when to consult a heart doctor

-Nathan: Chest pain may be caused by virtually any body structure in the chest or even abdomen including superficial structures such as the skin, connective tissue and surface nerves or deep structures and organs such as the heart, lungs and stomach.
+Chest pain may be caused by any body structure in the chest – or even abdomen – including superficial structures such as the skin, connective tissue and surface nerves or deep structures and organs such as the heart, lungs and stomach.
 Other non-cardiac conditions causing chest pain could include shingles, inflammation of the chest wall nerves or cartilage of the ribcage, peptic ulcers or GERD, spasm of the esophagus and, rarely, inflammation of the pancreas or gallbladder.
+Chest pain may be due to an injury to the chest, a pulled muscle, a lung problem, or acid reflux.

-Shah: The causes that concern us the most are due to either a blockage in the artery of the heart or a problem with one of the valves of the heart.
+The causes that concern us the most are due to either a blockage in the artery of the heart or a problem with one of the valves of the heart.
 High blood pressure can also cause chest pain and is a cause for concern.
 If any of these causes are suspected, patients should see their doctor.
-Chest pain may be due to an injury to the chest, a pulled muscle, a lung problem, or acid reflux.
-Sometimes its hard to differentiate, but your doctor can help.
+Sometimes it's hard to differentiate, but your doctor can help.

 When should someone see a doctor for chest pain?

-Shah: Basically anytime they are worried.
+See a doctor anytime you are worried by your chest pain.
 We are very aware of the "Hollywood heart attack" whereby patients can have chest pain that is tight or heavy that is located in the center of their chest and can go down their left arm.
 But patients can present with a number of symptoms that they may not normally associate with heart disease such as:

-Nathan: In general, all chest pains should be evaluated by a physician unless there was a clear and reversible cause for it (mild trauma, cuts, burns, bruises, etc.).
-It should be noted that the early stages of a heart attack are often misinterpreted as gas, indigestion or heartburn and pulmonary embolism (blood clots traveling to the lungs) are often misinterpreted as a variety of lung conditions such as asthma, pneumonia, pleurisy or emphysema.
+In general, all chest pains should be evaluated by a physician unless there was a clear and reversible cause for it (mild trauma, cuts, burns, bruises, etc.).
+It should be noted that early stages of a heart attack are often misinterpreted as gas, indigestion or heartburn and pulmonary embolism (blood clots traveling to the lungs) are often misinterpreted as a variety of lung conditions such as asthma, pneumonia, pleurisy or emphysema.

 Chest pain that is persistent or worsening, increasing in intensity or frequency or associated with any of the above symptoms should be urgently evaluated.
 Chest pain that is unremitting should prompt a call to 9-1-1.

-Write it all down, and patterns will emerge when we commit it to paper.
-Once patients create a "symptom log," they can present it to health care providers who can make specific suggestions for diagnosis and treatment of the symptoms.
+Write it all down, and patterns will emerge.
+Once patients create a "symptom log," they can present it to healthcare providers who can make specific suggestions for diagnosis and treatment of the symptoms.